execonline-inc/antivirus/readme.markdown

 # the file on it's journey...

-Here's a diagram of how Salve fits into your infrastructure.
+Here's a diagram of how S3-antivirus fits into your infrastructure.

 ![a diagram](https://github.com/execonline-inc/antivirus/blob/master/assets/diagram.jpg)